GunnWATT/watt/README.md

 }
 ```

-Navigate to the functions directory with `cd functions` and install the necessary dependencies with `npm install`.
+Navigate to the functions directory with `cd functions`.
+Before starting the emulators (and after changing any code),
-Before starting the emulators (and after changing any code), compile the TypeScript source files with `npm run build`.
+compile the TypeScript source files with `npm run build`. **If you change the functions code, you will have to run build
-**If you change the functions code, you will have to run build again, but this can be done concurrently while the emulator
+again, but this can be done concurrently while the emulator is running.**
-is running.**

 From the root directory (`cd ..`), running
 ```